vinzdef/chil/packages/crypto/README.md

 # @chiljs/crypto

-Optional end-to-end encryption for [chil](https://github.com/vinzdef/chil).
+Optional end-to-end encryption for [CHIL](https://github.com/vinzdef/chil).
-The client seals the upload to a key the server never sees; only the device that issued the handoff can open it.
+The sender seals the upload to a key the server never sees; only the device that issued the handoff can open it.

 ```ts